Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

 **Raspiblitz** is my favorite in this category.
 Check out the [alternative platforms guide](https://github.com/rootzoll/raspiblitz/tree/dev/alternative.platforms#%EF%B8%8F-alternative-platforms-for-the-raspiblitz-%EF%B8%8F){:target="_blank"} for hardware alternatives to Raspberry.

 I will note again that using a Node implementation on the particular hardware that it was designed for is going to be an overall safer and better experience.
+That said, a raspberry operating system is very close to Debian Linux so any project designed for primarily for raspberries should work on Debian amd64 architecture.

+---

-EVENT: Signet is boring!
+## Signet is boring!
 Get me the real deal!
+{: .no_toc }

 ## Option 1: Go the OG way